coderofsalvation/hubot-script-shellcmd/README.md

 hubot-script-shellcmd
 =====================

-Easily list/Execute shellcommands from a specified folder
+Easily list/Execute shellcommands from a specified folder, and logs to rsyslog whenever possible.

 ### Commands: